humdrum-tools/humdrum-documentation/guide/ch14/index.md

 When several instructions are involved in stream editing, it can be inconvenient to type multiple operations on the command line.
-It is easier to place the editing instructions in a file, and use the **-f** option (with either **sed** or <span class="tool">humsed</span>) to execute from the file.
+It is easier to place the editing instructions in a file, and use the <span class="option">f</span>
+option (with either **sed** or <span class="tool">humsed</span>) to execute from the file.
 Consider, for example, the task of rhythmic diminution, where the durations of notes are halved.
 We might create a